DarienLibrary/website_content/content/faq/faq.md

 * Email your document from your laptop or phone to the wireless printer.
 For black and white prints, send your document to dl-main-bw@printspots.com or send color documents to dl-main-color@printspots.com

 *Where do I pick up prints?*
 If you email or upload your document, you will need to visit the Second Level's Wireless Print Release station.
-Once you log in and release the document for printing, you can pick it up at the printer.  *** NEED BETTER DIRECTIONS ***
+Once you log in and release the document for printing, you can pick it up at the printer.

 #Scanning
 Scanning is available on the Lower Level in the [Business Center](/link-needed "Business Center") and on the Second Level.